sfzinstruments/TicTokMen.Moogdrums1/README.md

 ## Details

-I created these sounds using the Moog Rouge synthesizer.
+I created these sounds using the Moog Rogue synthesizer.
 The 79 samples are roughly broken down into the following sound groups.

 3 - Clave